Tarrant County is a great place for families whether you live here or you're just visiting.

 To get you started, we picked out a few of our favorite places to hang out with kids in tow.

-For animal lovers, check out the Fort Worth Zoo, recently named one of the top 5 zoos in the nation, and home to almost 7,000 wild creatures.
+For animal lovers, check out the Fort Worth Zoo, home to almost 7,000 wild creatures.

 For families who like some education with their amusement, head straight to the Fort Worth Museum of Science and History, where kids will happily wear themselves out with all the interactive exhibits.